Office Hours Fall Quarter 2022

 Accept your financial aid

-We will notify you by email once you have an award.
+We will notify you by email when you have an award.
 We will send you instructions on how to accept your financial aid.

 If you are a WASFA filer, please contact Trina Griffis, firstname.lastname@example.org for assistance filling out the WASFA.